-After gaining safe separation, you should confirm that Lead is, or is not, in sight and transmit this information to him/her.
-If you have visual contact, maintain and fly to remain in your current position until directed by Lead.
-Then, transmit as much of the following information, as required, to help the leader reacquire visual:
+After gaining safe separation, you should confirm that Lead is, or is not, in sight and transmit this information to him.
+If you have visual contact, maintain it and fly to remain in your current formation position.
+Then, transmit as much of the following information, as required, to help the leader reacquire his visual:

-- 1. Position

-- 2. Altitude
+- 1. Position - 2.
+Altitude

-- 3. Distance away
+3. Distance away